-If a route is shown on the Definitive Map and Statement you cannot prevent the public from using it, however, you have the right to request the public to leave your land where they have no right of access.
-You could also erect signs or lock gates to inform the public of your intention to prevent access.
+If a route is shown on the Definitive Map and Statement landowners cannot prevent the public from using it, however, they have the right to request the public to leave the land where they have no right of access.
+Landowners could also erect signs or lock gates to inform the public of the intention to prevent access.

 The procedure for depositing statements and declarations under section 31(6) of the Highways Act 1980 and the registration of new town and village greens under the Commons Act 2006 has been amended by the Growth and Infrastructure Act 2013.

 Section 31(6) of the 1980 Act enables a landowner to deposit a highway statement accompanied by a map (of scale not less than 1:10,560) acknowledging any existing public rights of way across their land at the same time as declaring that they have no intention to dedicate any further routes to the public.
 This is then followed up by submitting a highway declaration within 20 years of submitting the highway statement.

 This process has no effect on the existence of public rights of way already shown on the definitive map or otherwise shown to carry public rights, including by deemed dedication by virtue of 20 years use, before the highway statement and map was deposited.
 Please note that this process does not apply to cases where an application to record a public right of way is based on historical documentary evidence.

 Until the 2013 Act it has not been possible to make declarations to assist in the protection of land from registration as a town or village green, however landowner statements were introduced on 1 October 2013 and allow landowners to prevent such registrations.